Redell Olsen

 Redell Olsen FEA (born in 1971) is a British poet, performance artist, film-maker and academic.
-Her work incorporates traditional books alongside images, texts for performance, films, and site specific work.
+Her work incorporates traditional books and other kinds of book works, alongside images, texts for performance, films, and site specific work.
 Olsen describes her work as involving avant-garde modernist and contemporary poetics, feminist theory and writing practice, Language Writing, ecology and environmental literatures, and performance.